 Do you want to become a PBI Mexico volunteer?

-PBI volunteers commit themselves to a minimum of a year of volunteering work in Mexico between the two different Working Field Teams.
-These team’s locations are in Chihuahua City at the North of Mexico and Mexico City.
+PBI volunteers commit themselves to a minimum of a year of volunteer work in Mexico in one of the two different Working Field Teams: Chihuahua City, which serves the North of Mexico and Mexico City, which serves the Center and South of the country.
 PBI volunteers live and work together in an office-house, they participate in all PBI work activities (physical accompaniment, advocacy, communication/display, security and protection training) and this includes administrative tasks and internal communication linked to the organisation performance.

 Those arriving to Mexico with PBI will have the opportunity to be part the team involved in the exploratory processes that have the objective to expand PBI’s work in Mexico opening new accompaniment processes to Human Rights Defenders.